raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 When you submit your MSL experimental code, your main Python code file should be called astropi_main.py

 Ideally, all you code should be contained within this file.
 However, if your experiment is very complex, then additional code files are allowed.

+### Documenting your code

+When you’ve created a really useful project and you want to share it with other people, a crucial step is creating documentation that helps people understand what the code does, how it works, and how they can use it.
+This is especially import for your MSL experiment where it should be clear from your code how you are achieving your aims and objectives.

+This [project](https://projects.raspberrypi.org/en/projects/documenting-your-code) shows you the recommended way to add useful comments to your code.